 Figure 3.
-Demonstration of Postcard AR. (a) A user using the Postcard AR; (b) The physical postcards; (c) A screenshot showing the information label of an artifact; (d) A screenshot showing the 3D model and size of an artifact; (e) A screenshot showing a zoomed-in view of an artifact.
+Demonstration of Postcard AR. (a) A user using the Postcard AR; (b) The physical postcards with text descriptions of artifacts; (c) A screenshot showing the 3D model of an artifact and the size information button; (d) A screenshot showing the 3D model and size of an artifact; (e) A screenshot showing a zoomed-in view of an artifact.

 CubeMuseum AR

 CubeMuseum AR provides participants with a 6 cm cube with six sides.
 The physical prototype consists of a wooden cube with acrylic card slots, and some cards with images of cultural artifacts.
 The cards can be replaced and reorganized and thus allow for personalization of the cube.
-Similar to the Postcard AR. users can use a smartphone to scan the card and trigger the augmented information, including a 3D model of the cultural artifact and two buttons for size information descriptions (see Fig. 4).
+Similar to the Postcard AR. users can use a smartphone to scan the card and trigger the augmented information, including a 3D model of the cultural artifact and two buttons for size information and text descriptions (see Fig. 4).
 The design of CubeMuseum follows the principle of embodied interaction [10], [23].
 Users can interact with the cultural artifacts by rotating the physical cube.
 They can also use touchscreen gestures to rotate the view or zoom in and out to scale the virtual objects.